jaoteus/hangar-api-spring/README.md

 ### Query a hangar by id

 - **Route:** `GET /hangars/{id}`
-- **Description:** Retorna um hangar juntamente com todas as aeronaves que possuem no hangar.
+- **Description:** Returns a hangar along with all the aircraft in the hangar.

-Diferente da requisição anterior, esta requisição irá retornar apenas um hangar, se não existir um hangar com o id que você passou, você irá receber um erro de Not Found.
+Unlike the previous request, this request will only return a hangar, if there is no hangar with the id you passed, you will receive a Not Found error.

 ![Screenshot from 2024-05-30 19-59-39](https://github.com/jaoteus/hangar-api-spring/assets/128613422/4a277626-62aa-4e31-89e8-39feb496c1be)